Gustaf Wrede: Dalsbruk

-Wrede was recruited to lead Ab Dalsbruk in 1922; Dalsbruk produced basic ironware products, such as bar iron, chain and nails.
-Finland was in economical upswing and Wrede started an investment programme.
-Despite of intense price competition, the company's order book was in a good level.
-In January 1924 Dalsbruk became part of German Wuppermann company, which secured its financial status giving security to investments; the most important ones were a new foundry and modern rolling mill.
-The Wuppermann family had high expectations for potential of the Dalsbruk factory and invested on it total 23.5 million Finnish marks.
-The youngest son of the owning family Gerhard Wuppermann was appointed Deputy Director.
+Wrede was recruited to lead AB Dalsbruk in 1922; Dalsbruk produced basic ironware products, such as bar iron, chain and nails.
+Finland was in an economical upswing and Wrede started an investment programme.
+Despite intense price competition, the company's order book was filled.
+In January 1924 Dalsbruk became part of the German Wuppermann company, which secured its financial status giving security to investments; the most important ones were a new foundry and a modern rolling mill.
+The Wuppermann family had high expectations for the potential of the Dalsbruk factory and invested a total of 23.5 million Finnish marks in it.
+The youngest son of the owning family Gerhard Wuppermann was appointed deputy director.

-Already in 1926 the company started to have problems; it was hit by recession and a strike that took for over two months from June until August.
-Problems continued in the following year, when Dalsbruk was in strike and lockout for total seven months.
-When this was over, the economic cycle had turned worse.
-Dalsbruk operated then just four days per week and the number of shifts was cut down.
-Wuppermann family had to fund the operations by bills of exchange.
-The company still owned large areas of land which was eventually sold; this reduced the need for money borrowed.
-In 1929 the company debt reached 5.5 million marks and in addition Wuppermann family had taken debt for Dalsbruk for 10.5 million.
+Already in 1926 the company started to have problems; it was hit by recession and a strike that lasted over two months from June until August.
+The problems continued the following year, with strikes and a lockout for a total of seven months.
+When this was over, the economic cycle had deteriorated further.
+Dalsbruk then operated with just a four-day week and the number of shifts was cut down.
+The Wuppermann family had to fund the operations by bills of exchange.
+The company still owned large areas of land which was eventually sold; this reduced the need for borrowing money.
+In 1929 the company's debt reached 5.5 million marks and in addition the Wuppermann family had worked up a debt for Dalsbruk for 10.5 million.
 The Wuppermanns decided to run down operations in Dalsbruk in a hygienic manner.
-In September 1930 the family gave Dalsbruk shares to Wrede, whose task was now to make the tough decisions.
-Salaries were cut, chain and nail production was sold and headcount was reduced.
-As the Finnish government changed its tariff policy more favourable, Wrede managed to press the losses down in 1930–1931.
+In September 1930 the family gave the Dalsbruk shares to Wrede, who then had to make the tough decisions.
+The salaries were cut, the chain and nail production was sold off and the headcount was reduced.
+As the Finnish government changed its tariff policy ro more favourable levels, Wrede managed to press the losses down in 1930–1931.
 Abandoning of gold standard in autumn 1931 and the subsequent devaluation improved Dalsbruk's competitiveness.
-On the other hand, following collapse of international raw material bar cartel, competition had become more intense and prices dropped.
+On the other hand, following the collapse of the international raw material bar cartel, competition had become more intense and prices dropped.